-For years, Russian tanks were somewhat legendary wonders.
-Tales of these metal giants rolling through Europe or roasting the Middle Eastern sands gave them the image of being impassable armored force’s mascots.
-But now their reputation has gone down the drain with today’s wars i.e. in Ukraine, Syria, and even before in Iraq.
-The very same tanks in particular the T-72 and its progeny are reportedly the most destroyed under the present warfare conditions.
+For years, Russian tanks are the legendary wonders.
+Tales of these metal giants Tiger Tanks rolling through Europe or roasting the Middle Eastern sands gave them the image of being strongest armoured force’s mascots.
+But now their reputation looks down due to changed war situations in today’s 21st century technologically advance warfare i.e. in Ukraine, Syria, and even before in Iraq.
+The similar tanks in particular the T-72 and its the most damaged war equipment under the present warfare conditions.

 Built for Offense, Not Staying Power

-The T-72 was conceive using Cold War as its background.
-Contrary to most Western tanks, this one was not built for every situation; hence its fast breakthrough design was to be the main feature allowing other troops to go through afterward.
-To make production lower and faster, engineers had the tank equipped with an autoloader.
+The T-72 was added in service during Cold War.
+Against the most western tanks, this one was not built for every situation, hence its fast breakthrough design was to be the main feature allowing other troops to go through afterwards.
+To make production lower and faster, engineers had the tank equipped with an auto-loader.
 As a result, fewer crew members were necessary.
 Its small height made it less vulnerable and its simplicity made it quite easy to operate.

-One former commander basically summarized it as “quick, simple, effective and cheap.”
+One former commander basically summarized it as “quick, simple, effective and low on cost”.
 The conception method that was used went on to be one of the features characterizing Russian designs after that.
-The improvements were made to weapons and armor but the fundamental structure stayed the same.
-However, the nature of war had changed over time and the military had not adapted in the same way.
+The improvements were made to weapons and armour but the base structure stayed the same.
+However, the nature of war had changed over time and the military had not adapted the necessary advancements in the exisiting conventional systems.

 Brutal Lessons from Recent Conflicts

-The last ten years have been a bad time for Russian-made armored vehicles.
+The last ten years have been a bad time for Russian-made armoured vehicles.
 The number of destroyed T-72s, T-80s, and even the newer T-90s in Ukraine has exceeded thousands.
 Many were eliminated not by avant-garde technology but by old tanks that were supported by modern anti-tank missiles.
-Photos of burnt-out Russian armor lying on fields and roads have become the conflict’s iconic image.
+Photos of burnt-out Russian armour lying on fields and roads have become the conflict’s darker image.

 A Design that Endangers its Own Crews